 “The Sound Dunes Swing Ensemble”

 On Sunday, May 11th, The Sound Dunes Swing Ensemble (SDSE) performed during a fundraiser sponsored by The Alzheimer’s Family Support Center (AFSC) of Cape Cod.
 The band performed on the Harwich Bandstand in Brooks Park which served as the focal point for the event fundraiser and Walk.
 The weather cooperated for the first time in years since this event has been held, but band members were still a bit chilly on the bandstand (check out the photos)!

 The crowd for the fundraiser not only enjoyed great music by the Sound Dunes, but also a Salsa dance demonstration and instruction session and stimulating speeches by a number of guest speakers.
 After the walk, the participants enjoyed an excellent free BBQ staffed by volunteer Ed McManus which included hot dog and hamburger refreshments.

 The AFSC and the Birtwell Family thanked everyone for their generosity!

-Here are a few photos that we took during the SDSE performance from the May 23rd event….
+Here are a few photos that were taken during the SDSE performance from the May 11th event….